Avalanche Lake in December

 Let’s Go Hiking!

 Maybe Avalanche Lake in December isn’t your style, but you’d like to see it in July.
 We can take you there in the summer.
 I’d recommend booking ASAP, though.
-Our guided day hikes in the park are on track to sell out long before summer arrives, so don’t delay.
-If you have questions about Avalanche Lake, or anything else in Glacier National Park, don’t hesitate to reach out to us.
-Helping visitors plan the right experiences in Glacier makes us feel very merry indeed.
-Happy December!
+Our guided day hikes tend to sell out long before summer arrives, so don’t delay.
+Finally, if you have questions about Avalanche Lake, or anything else in Glacier National Park, don’t hesitate to reach out to us.

 All photos courtesy Corrie Holloway.
 You can follow her on Instagram @mt.life.